-Although we are a test-optional institution, standardized test submission in the form of the SAT, ACT, or 2 SAT subject tests is required for home-schooled applicants who have pursued a self-study or online curriculum exclusively.
+Although we are a test-optional institution, standardized test submission in the form of the SAT or ACT is required for home-schooled applicants who have pursued a self-study or online curriculum exclusively.
 The testing requirement can be waived (on an individual basis) when a student has completed Advanced Placement exams or college-level coursework.
 We advise home-schooled candidates to contact the admission office for more details about the testing policy and the application process in general.

 Test score submission and verification

 Students who are submitting standardized test scores may submit self-reported or official scores at the point of application.